 Men’s Thursday Morning Breakfast Group meets Thursdays from 7–8:15 a.m. at Joseph’s Grill.
 Topics of timely interest are presented by participants for discussion.
 House of Hope men and visitors are welcome to attend.
 For more information, please contact Bill Liike at (651) 224-0631.

 Hard Hats assist with the maintenance and upkeep in and around the church building.
-This work is usually in the morning of the first Thursday of the month.
+This work is usually in the morning of the second Thursday of the month.
 For more information, please contact Dick Crone at (651) 735-8043 or David Phillips at (651) 482-9945.

 House of Hope Women’s Programs provide opportunities to gather in a variety of settings for study, reflection, service, and community.
 Women focus on many areas of life through book studies, lectures, workshops, an annual retreat, and special occasions like the annual Advent Breakfast.
 Women are welcome to attend any or all of the events and are encouraged to bring friends.